Privacy/Proxy Services Accreditation Implementation

 - IRT kickoff meeting: 18 October 2016

-- [Estimated] Public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program: May 2018
+- [Estimated] Public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program: Following completion of final Legal review, estimated Q4 2018.

-- Completion of IRT's work and announcement of final requirements and effective date will depend on the results of the public comment forum.
-If few changes are required, the IRT's work could be complete Q3 2018.
+- Completion of IRT's work and announcement of final requirements and effective date will depend on the results of the final Legal review and the public comment forum.

 The 2013 Registrar Accreditation Agreement (RAA) includes a Specification on Privacy and Proxy Registrations that contains requirements for privacy and proxy service registrations offered through affiliates and resellers of registrars accredited under the 2013 RAA.